Corde Oblique

 Corde Oblique are one of the main ethereal progressive neofolk bands from Italy.
 They are the solo project of Riccardo Prencipe (composer, art historian) with vocal contributions from numerous female singers and actresses.
-After seven albums the project began to change its skin and proposed "FolkGaze" sounds, a cross between folk and shoegazer.
+After night studio albums the project began to change its skin and proposed "FolkGaze" sounds, a cross between folk and shoegazer.

+Corde Oblique have performed over 150 concerts in the following countries: Italy, Germany, China, Albania, Belgium, Holland, Portugal, Bulgaria, France.